 Let’s get into it.

-The Myth of “Fixed Forever”
+The Myth of “People can’t change” and “Fixed for life”

 That’s cute.
 But also—complete nonsense.